About The Venue + Common FAQs

 San Diego Regional Economic Development Corporation

-Almost entirely funded by private philanthropy, the five-year long project has been led by the San Diego Symphony and a host of business and government leaders.
-Complementing the city’s Downtown renaissance, The Rady Shell at Jacobs Park, with its dramatic design and unique waterfront location, will greatly enhance opportunities for tourism, residential life and business growth.
+Almost entirely funded by private philanthropy, the five-year long project was led by the San Diego Symphony and a host of business and government leaders.
+Complementing the city’s Downtown renaissance, The Rady Shell at Jacobs Park, with its dramatic design and unique waterfront location, greatly enhances opportunities for tourism, residential life and business growth.

-Venue Programming: Led by our new Music Director Rafael Payare, the Orchestra will bring to audiences both the most beloved works of classical music as well as the brilliant new composers of our time.
-As in years past, the best in popular music and guest artists will also be well-represented at The Rady Shell at Jacobs Park.
+Venue Programming: Led by our Music Director Rafael Payare, the Orchestra brings to audiences both the most beloved works of classical music as well as the brilliant new composers of our time.
+As in years past, the best in popular music and guest artists are also well represented at The Rady Shell at Jacobs Park.

-The Rady Shell at Jacobs Park Experience: For San Diego concertgoers The Rady Shell at Jacobs Park will set a new standard in customer experience.
-Besides the visual splendor of the natural setting by the bay and the architectural drama that is The Rady Shell at Jacobs Park itself patrons will find comfortable seating either in table settings up close, rows of seating in mid-range and lawn seating at the top of the berm.
+The Rady Shell at Jacobs Park Experience: For San Diego concertgoers The Rady Shell at Jacobs Park sets a new standard in customer experience.
+Besides the visual splendor of the natural setting by the bay and the architectural drama that is The Rady Shell at Jacobs Park itself patrons find comfortable seating either in table settings up close, rows of seating in mid-range and lawn seating at the top of the Skyline Terrace.

-The Rady Shell at Jacobs Park will replace the temporary performance and event venue with permanent facilities at Embarcadero Marina Park South for the use and benefit of the community.
-The development of the park and venue will feature a permanent, architecturally remarkable and acoustically superior stage that will allow the Symphony to enhance its musical presentations and the visitor experience.
-Terraced seating will allow visitors unobstructed views from nearly all seating locations.
+The Rady Shell at Jacobs Park replaces the temporary performance and event venue of the past with permanent facilities at Embarcadero Marina Park South for the use and benefit of the community.
+The development of the park and venue features a permanent, architecturally remarkable and acoustically superior stage that allows the Symphony to enhance its musical presentations and the visitor experience.
+Terraced seating allows visitors unobstructed views from nearly all seating locations.

-The Rady Shell at Jacobs Park has been developed through a collaboration among the San Diego Symphony and leading design and construction experts.
+The Rady Shell at Jacobs Park was developed through a collaboration among the San Diego Symphony and leading design and construction experts.

-Tucker Sadler Architects is lead designer and architect of record of this state-of-the-art venue.
-Greg Mueller, the firm’s CEO and Design Principal, has been involved with the project from its inception 18 years ago.
-He and his team have been responsible for The Rady Shell at Jacobs Park as a whole, encompassing the performance shell, backstage artist support spaces, three professional kitchens, underground restrooms, a gracefully sloped seating area for up to 10,000, and a park open to the public on one of the most beautiful settings between San Diego Bay and the San Diego skyline.
+Tucker Sadler Architects was lead designer and architect of record of this state-of-the-art venue.
+Greg Mueller, the firm’s CEO and Design Principal, was involved with the project from its inception several years ago.
+He and his team were responsible for The Rady Shell at Jacobs Park as a whole, encompassing the performance shell, backstage artist support spaces, three professional kitchens, underground restrooms, a gracefully sloped seating area for up to 10,000, and a park open to the public on one of the most beautiful settings between San Diego Bay and the San Diego skyline.